-For FY 2008, the University seeks \$5 million in operating funds to augment the larger deferred maintenance program.
-This program relies on funds from the operating budget, capital appropriations, internal reallocations and a special debt issuance targeted for release in FY 2006.
+For FY 2009, the University seeks \$5 million in operating funds to augment the larger deferred maintenance program.
+This program relies on funds from the operating budget, capital appropriations, internal reallocations and a special debt issuance.
+If funded these finances could potentially be used for a second round of debt issuance targeting deferred maintenance.
 The plan seeks to not only stop the growth of deferred maintenance items but eventually begin the reduction in this significant backlog.
 These operating funds coupled with those in the capital budget request will slow the growth in deferred maintenance needs by increasing expenditures to \$75 million by FY 2022 which is crucial to the continued attention to the attrition of deferred maintenance.
-Additionally, this plan will initiate a more comprehensive review of all capital projects to ensure the most efficient use of both operating and capital budget resources.
-Where opportunities are present in remodeling, renovation or programmatic projects they will be leveraged with the deferred maintenance components to garner an economy of scale for a comprehensive project delivery program for the University.
+It is critical to note however that funds from the state be they in the capital or operating budget have not been forthcoming the last several years.
+The initial plan included the state sources as part of the funding mechanism to reduce deferred maintenance.
+The continued lack of support from this source will jeopardize the University's ability to stem the tide on the deferred maintenance front.